 Consistency in sample handling and tracking is most important when testing samples with possible legal ramifications.
 To make technically sound decisions that withstand legal review, analysts must handle samples appropriately and be able to trace the sample to its point of origin.
-Key components of this QA/QC element include established chain-of-custody procedures, as well as procedures for sieving, subdividing, homogenizing, compositing, shipping/transporting, storing, and monitoring samples.
+Key components of this QA/QC element include established chain-of-custody procedures, as well as procedures for sieving, subdividing, homogenizing, compositing, shipping and transporting, storing, and monitoring samples.

-Chain-of-custody procedures require an unbroken record of sample possession from point of collection through subsequent handling, storage, shipment/transfer for analysis or testing, disposal, and possibly up to and during a court proceeding.12 The goals of chain-of-custody are twofold: to ensure that the collected sample was the one tested and to ensure that the collected sample has not been tampered with, or altered in any way.
-Chain-of-custody can be accomplished via use of custody seals and sample tracking forms.
-Examples of such forms are available.^{1,12} a.
-Water and wastewater: Guidance for handling effluent samples under the National Pollutant Discharge Elimination System (NPDES) program dictates that samples are to be stored at 4°C and that \leq 36 h should elapse between sample collection and test initiation.2 However, holding times may be adjusted depending on study objectives and other specific logistical considerations (e.g., shipment of samples from remote areas).
-If water samples are to be stored, it is generally recommended that headspace be eliminated or at least minimized to the extent practical depending on nature of sample, study objectives, etc. Record sample characteristics (e.g., pH, temperature, salinity, conductivity, dissolved oxygen, and residual chlorine) upon receipt and before use.
-Ideally, samples should be dechlorinated in the field before transport to the lab (except when residual chlorine is the potential toxicant of concern) and should be checked for residual chlorine by the lab if collected and transported by outside personnel.
-If residual chlorine is detected and dechlorination is appropriate, samples should be dechlorinated before storage or test initiation.
-If samples are dechlorinated (e.g. using anhydrous sodium thiosulfate), the testing program must include appropriate dechlorination controls (e.g., thiosulfate).
+Chain-of-custody procedures require an unbroken record of sample possession from point of collection through subsequent handling, storage, shipment or transfer for analysis or testing, disposal, and possibly up to and during a court proceeding.
+The goals of chain-of-custody are twofold: to ensure that the collected sample was the one tested and to ensure that the collected sample has not been tampered with, or altered in any way.
+Chain of custody can be accomplished via use of custody seals and sample tracking forms.
+Examples of such forms are available.

+a.
+Water and wastewater: Guidance for handling effluent samples under the National Pollutant Discharge Elimination System (NPDES) program dictates that samples are to be stored at 4 °C and that ≤36 h should elapse between sample collection and test initiation.
+However, holding times may be adjusted depending on study objectives and other specific logistical considerations (e.g., shipment of samples from remote areas).
+If water samples are to be stored, it is generally recommended that headspace be eliminated or at least minimized to the extent practical depending on the nature of the sample and the study objectives.
+Record sample characteristics (e.g., pH, temperature, salinity, conductivity, dissolved oxygen, and residual chlorine) upon receipt and before use.
+Ideally, dechlorinate samples in the field before transport to the lab (except when residual chlorine is the potential toxicant of concern) and check for residual chlorine if collected and transported by outside personnel.
+If residual chlorine is detected and dechlorination is appropriate, dechlorinate samples before storage or test initiation.
+If samples are dechlorinated (e.g., using anhydrous sodium thiosulfate), the testing program must include appropriate dechlorination controls (e.g., thiosulfate).
 Before storage, debris may be removed by carefully pouring water samples through a 2- to 4-mm mesh sieve.
-If there is a possibility of interference due to the presence of indigenous organisms that show predation, competition, etc., pass samples through a $60-\mu m$ mesh sieve.2 If volatile contaminants are of concern, take care to minimize aeration during collection, handling, storage, and testing.
+If there is a possibility of interference due to the presence of indigenous organisms that show predation or competition, pass samples through a 60-μm mesh sieve.
+2 If volatile contaminants are of concern, take care to minimize aeration during collection, handling, storage, and testing.

 b.
 Sediment: Sediment samples may require sieving before testing.
-Sieving decisions are driven by the presence of debris, such as twigs or leaves, that may affect recovery of test animals at test termination and/or the presence of indigenous species in the sample that may serve as food for, compete with, or prey on the test organism.
-If sieving is required, press-sieve all sediments without adding water (including reference and control sediments) before testing.
+Sieving decisions are driven by the presence of debris, such as twigs or leaves, that may affect recovery of test animals at test termination and the presence of indigenous species in the sample that may serve as food for, compete with, or prey on the test organism.
+If sieving is required, press sieve all sediments without adding water (including reference and control sediments) before testing.
 In most cases, a 0.5-mm screen size is sufficient for removing predators, and larger sieves may be used to remove debris.
 Recommendations about sieving test material usually are found in specific standardized test protocols.
 Also, consider which toxicants are likely to be present in the sample and whether sieving would likely change sediment conditions, such as pH and redox potential, that may alter the toxicant.
-This is particularly of concern for metals whose toxicity is valencestate dependent.
+This is particularly of concern for metals whose toxicity is valence-state dependent.